 ]]>

 From Being a Talent Manager to Becoming The Talent!
-Lola Adamson is Fearlessly Fulfilling Her Purpose https://queenmoremi.com/2020/06/from-being-a-talent-manager-to-becoming-the-talent-lola-adamson-is-fearlessly-fulfilling-her-purpose/ Sun, 14 Jun 2020 06:00:07 +0000 http://queenmoremi.com/?p=4942 If you are familiar with entertainment industry circles in Nigeria, chances are you may have at one time or another, met Lola Adamson, or at least heard her name.
-Lola…]]> If you are familiar with entertainment industry circles in Nigeria, chances are you may have at one time or another, met Lola Adamson, or at least heard her name.
+Lola Adamson is Fearlessly Fulfilling Her Purpose https://queenmoremi.com/2026/01/from-being-a-talent-manager-to-becoming-the-talent-lola-adamson-is-fearlessly-fulfilling-her-purpose/ https://queenmoremi.com/2026/01/from-being-a-talent-manager-to-becoming-the-talent-lola-adamson-is-fearlessly-fulfilling-her-purpose/#respond Sat, 17 Jan 2026 06:00:07 +0000 http://queenmoremi.com/?p=4942 If you are familiar with entertainment industry circles in Nigeria, chances are you may have at one time or another, met Lola Adamson, or at least heard her name.
+Lola…

 Lola was well known as one of the best publicists and talent managers in the country, who worked with lots of big names in the industry including Tiwa Savage, MI, DJ Cuppy, and many others.